by Texas Homesteader

 It also gave us a little time to clear out our freezer to make room for more meat.
-Pork ribs take up a lot of space!
-So RancherMan brought them out to thaw, invited over a few dinner guests and proceeded to cook up those ribs on the charcoal grill!
+Since pork ribs take up a lot of space, RancherMan brought them out to thaw.
+Then we invited over a few dinner guests and he proceeded to cook up those ribs on the charcoal grill!

 Preparing The Pork Ribs

-He marinated them for several hours in Lowry’s Original Season Salt Marinade & about 1/2 cup of Claude’s Original Brisket Marinade.
-When we were about a couple of hours away from mealtime he brought those marinated ribs out of the fridge and plopped them on a hot grill, slathering the reserved marinade over them and closing the lid.
+He marinated them for several hours in his favorite Rub & Beer-Based Mop Sauce.
+When we were a couple of hours away from mealtime he brought those marinated ribs out of the fridge and plopped them on a hot grill, slathering the reserved marinade over them and closing the lid.

 Ribs On The Grill